juancarlosgarcia/PracticalMachineLearning/MachineLearningSelfMovement.md

 ## Executive Summary
 Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible quantify self movement to improve health by finding patterns to predict successfully whether barbell lifts are done correctly.

+The data was partitioned into an 60/40 (training/testing) cross-validation set.
+The training data was used to train a random forest, which produced an accuracy of 99% over the test data.

 ## Data Preparation